mh250229/Selling_Configuration_Doc/Return_Policy.md

 **Note:**
 Only Non Receipted Returns can be done without the BSP.

-Once all Return Policies are set up, you can use the following services to retrieve one or all Return Policies, and delete a Return Policy from the system

 All Return Policies must be configured with the following mandatory options:

 * State - the the state the policy is applied in, e.g., TBR, NRR, BDR, Return All.